An Official Website of the Commonwealth of Kentucky

 One powerful example is the dramatic return on investment realized through incentives such as historic preservation tax credits administered by KHC.
 Kentucky has been a national leader in the use of rehabilitation tax credits, for historic commercial and residential buildings listed in or eligible for the National Register of Historic Places.

-In 2016, Kentucky ranked 6th nationally utilizing the federal credit, with 50 successfully completed projects generating investment of $74,235,891.
-This tax credit can often be utilized in tandem with the Kentucky preservation tax credit, a key provision that strengthens use and effectiveness of both programs.
+In 2017, Kentucky ranked 13th nationally utilizing the Federal Historic Rehabilitation Tax Credit, with 26 successfully completed projects generating investment of $128,438,374 (up significantly from the $74,235,891 generated by 50 projects in 2016).
+This tax credit can often be utilized in tandem with the Kentucky Historic Preservation Tax Credit, a key provision that strengthens use and effectiveness of both programs.

-In 2016, the Kentucky Heritage Council received 138 applications for the state tax credit from 27 counties; 131 of these were approved pending completion of the work.
-These approved projects represent $91,957,897 in proposed private investment in rehabilitation.
-Since the Kentucky Historic Preservation Tax Credit was implemented in 2005, 738 buildings across the state have been rehabilitated and $433 million of private funds have been invested in historic buildings, leveraged through $33.2 million in credits.
-Investment has averaged $1.2 million per commercial project, and $120,097 per residential.
+In 2017, the Kentucky Heritage Council received 116 applications for the state tax credit from 24 counties; 109 of these were approved pending completion of the work.
+These approved projects represent $78,226,600 in proposed private investment in rehabilitation.

 One of the most successful programs in terms of preservation and economic impact is the Kentucky Main Street Program, administered by KHC and based on a model established by the National Main Street Center, Inc. Kentucky Main Street actually predates Main Street America and is the oldest statewide Main Street program in the nation, helping spur economic revitalization in more than 100 participating Kentucky communities since 1979.
-Over these nearly four decades, KYMS has contributed nearly $3.9 billion to the state’s economy.
+Over these nearly four decades, Kentucky Main Street can document more than $4.5 billion of public-private investment throughout the Commonwealth!

 For more, see the stat sheets at right for the statewide economic impact of historic preservation in Kentucky broken down by Congressional districts.